OracularIS/smartviu/docs/bundles/writescript.md

-# How to Write Script?
+# LES Commands (Main, Detail, and Action)

-LES command scripts are categorized into three types:
+LES command scripts are categorized into four types:
 1. **Main Commands** – Define the core structure of a report, including its query and layout.
 2. **Action Commands** – Trigger specific operations or backend processes directly from the data grid (e.g., update status, call a MOCA command).
 3. **Detail Commands** – Display additional, related information in expandable detail grids linked to the main data.
 4. **hyperlink Commands** – Enable navigation to other screens or drill-down reports by linking rows or columns to new views.

+## How to Write Script?

 Following the correct format for these commands ensures optimal performance and seamless integration within SmartViu.